 Sit Fly Left / Right Turn

-Similar to the forward and backward movements, a basic knowledge of this skill will be understood as you progress through the neutral sit flying position.
-Now, learning to control your upper and lower body to create balanced turns, starting and stopping on specific headings and understanding how to control your extremities to generate the necessary power to rotate will be learned at this point.
+Similar to the forward and backward movements, a basic knowledge of this skill will be understood as you progress through the neutral Sit Flying position.
+You will learn to control your upper and lower body to create balanced turns, starting and stopping on specific headings, and understanding how to control your extremities to generate the necessary power to rotate.